 Balance transfer credit cards in the Philippines

 There is a lot of balance transfer offers for new credit card applications here in the country.
-Citibank offers balance transfer for six months with 30.60% annual interest rate up to 60 months with 23.50% yearly interest rate.
+Citibank offers balance transfer for six months with a 30.60% annual interest rate up to 60 months with a 23.50% yearly interest rate.
 Security Bank credit card allows you to enjoy a 0% balance transfer with no added charges.

 You might also want to check out BDO credit card balance transfer with a monthly add-on rate of 0.88%.
 Just make sure you have a minimum transfer amount of Php20,000.

 Balance transfers in credit cards is a feature that could help you manage your debts and eventually achieve financial freedom.
 Consolidating balances from one credit card to another is a chance for you to pay off.
 Never be tempted to purchase new things without fully paying your old debts.
 The idea is to get out of your debts as soon as possible while the low-interest offers last.
 Once you have settled your old debts, you need to check out ways to never accumulate borrowings again.